SamR1/FitTrackee/docsrc/source/features.rst

      - Running
      - Walking
 - Activity creation by uploading a gpx file.
 An activity can even be created without gpx (the user must enter date, time, duration and distance)
-- An activity can be displayed with map (if with gpx), weather (if the DarkSky API key is provided) and charts (speed and elevation)
+- An activity with a gpx file can be displayed with map, weather (if the DarkSky API key is provided) and charts (speed and elevation)
 - Activity edition and deletion.
 User can add a note
 - Dashboard with month calendar displaying activities and record
 - User statistics